• Recipes

 When you've got chronic headaches, you'll try just about anything to find a remedy.
 Over the past few years, I've exhausted nearly every possible option to get rid of them, short of adjusting what I eat.
 You see, when I tell myself "let's just take a break from cheese to see if it's a trigger," I do really well for a day or two, but then on day three?
 I. MUST.
 EAT.
 CHEESE.
 All of the cheese in entire world.
 But alas folks, it's come to that.
 A change in diet.

 It turns out some people have had success eliminating headaches by cutting gluten, so I'm jumping on the gluten-free bandwagon for a couple of months just to see what happens.
-Worst case scenario, the headaches persist and the reduction in bread, pasta, and flour tortilla consumption just contributes to my pre-wedding healthy eating goals.
+Worst case scenario, the headaches persist and the reduction in bread, pasta, and flour tortilla consumption just contributes to my pre-wedding eating goals.

 OverEasyEggToasts_2